-Figure 4-43 Class Map Settings screen
+Figure 4-45 Class Map Settings screen

-• Class Map Name defines a new Class Map name

-Preferred ACL

-which indicates if packets are first matched to an IP based ACL or a MAC based ACL, the possible field values are:

-- IP Based ACLs, matches packets to IP based ACLs first, then matches packets to MAC based ACLs. - MAC Based ACLs, matches packets to MAC based ACLs first, then matches packets to IP based ACLs. - IP ACL

-Matches packets to IP based ACLs first, and then matches packets to MAC based ACLs.
+Class Map Name defines a new Class Map name.
+Preferred ACL which indicates if packets are first matched to an IP based ACL or a MAC based ACL, the possible field values are: • IP Based ACLs, matches packets to IP based ACLs first, then matches packets to MAC based ACLs.
+MAC Based ACLs, matches packets to MAC based ACLs first, then matches packets to IP based ACLs.
+IP ACL Matches packets to IP based ACLs first, and then matches packets to MAC based ACLs.
+Match Criteria used to match IP addresses and /or MAC addresses with an ACL's address.
+The possible field values are: And, both the MAC-based and the IP-based ACL must match a packet. • Or , either the MAC-based or the IP-based ACL must match a packet.
+MAC ACL Matches packets to MAC based ACLs and to IP based ACLs.

-Match

-Criteria used to match IP addresses and /or MAC addresses with an ACL's address.
-The possible field values are:

-- And, both the MAC-based and the IP-based ACL must match a packet. - Or, either the MAC-based or the IP-based ACL must match a packet.